Persistence

 Atomic JSON Writes

-The low-level JSON helpers live in crates/orchestrator-store/src/lib.rs:
+The low-level JSON helpers live in crates/orchestrator-core/src/store/mod.rs (folded in from the former orchestrator-store crate in v0.5.3):

 write_json_atomic()write_json_pretty()write_json_if_missing()read_json_or_default()